 Sickle cell diseases are a disorder of haemoglobin affecting red blood cells.
 This autosomal recessive, single gene defect results in the formation of HbS (sickle cell haemoglobin).
-Types of Sickle Cell Disorders Sickle cell trait: heterozygous (AS) which is typically asymptomatic & usually not life-limiting Sickle cell anaemia: homozygous (SS) which leads to many complications
+Types of Sickle Cell Disorders The issue with sickle cell haemoglobin is that it causes rigid red blood cells which lead to occlusion in the microcirculation, creating pain,

 A blood film looks at our three cell types (erythrocytes, leukocytes & platelets) under a microscope to identify any abnormalities to give visual clues regarding the functional state of the bone marrow & any systemic diseases.
 You should treat this article as a reference for where you can read up on differentials based on the